SeakyLuo/SMPlayer/README.md

 Build it with local computer.

-Go to Settings and Set the Root Folder of your music files.
+Go to Settings and set the Root Folder of your music files.

 # TO DO
 Move music from folder to folder.

 Improve path header display (like Windows).

-Run add music on thread.

 Sort albums.

-Refresh directory does not refresh page.

 Improve column spacing of AlbumPage.

 Improve editing album art by selecting a song in a dropdown with searching.

-Mini mode shuffle button.
+Export data.
 Load from backup.

 Page shows no music hint.

 Album properties.

-Highlight root folder textbox for warning when reloading music library.

-Grid Mode for PlaylistPage.

-Multi-Select.

-Export data.

 Recent added with timeline.

-ThemeColor change.

 Animations.